 Heart attacks are scary, that’s a known fact of life.
 In fact, humans have spent a long time trying to figure out ways to reduce the risk of heart attack or just eliminate it all together.
 We’ve heard it all too, from getting proper exercise to eating and living as healthy as possible, which usually requires you to have checkups and, if you’re at high risk of going through one, take medications that might hopefully help you out.
-But what if there was a drug that could do away with heart disease altogether?
+But what if there was a drug that could do away with heart disease altogether? click here to view the listing from well known clinic to get further information about heart disease treatments.

 A recent study published by the New England Journal of Medicine focused on the development of a new kind of the cholesterol-lowering drug called Evolocumab.
 The drug in question was a type of PCSK9 inhibitor, a new class of drug that approved in 2015 by the Food and Drug Administration.
 PCSK9 inhibitors specialise in reducing LDL cholesterol (of which we’ve talked about before).